andrewcooke/choochoo/docs/cda.md

 ## Update - Now with Crr

-[July 2007] - I have extended the notebook I used for the work above and added it as a template.
+[July 2019] - I have extended the notebook I used for the work above and added it as a template.
 If you run:

-    > ch2 jupyter show fit_power_parameters 'bookmark'
+    > ch2 jupyter show fit_power_parameters 'bookmark' True

 the Jupyter page should be displayed.
 This now fits both CdA and Crr (despite what I said above!).
 For full details (including an